UKCloud/documentation/articles/azure/azs-how-configure-cli.md

 * The CLI interactive mode i.e the `az interactive` command is not yet supported in Azure Stack.
 * To get the list of virtual machine images available in Azure Stack, use the `az vm images list --all` command instead of the `az vm image list` command.
 Specifying the `--all` option makes sure that response returns only the images that are available in your Azure Stack environment.
 * Virtual machine image aliases that are available in Azure may not be applicable to Azure Stack.
 When using virtual machine images, you must use the entire URN parameter (Canonical:UbuntuServer:14.04.3-LTS:1.0.0) instead of the image alias.
 This URN must match the image specifications as derived from the `az vm images list` command.

+## Feedback

+If you find an issue with this article, click Improve this Doc to suggest a change.
+If you have an idea for how we could improve any of our services, visit [*UKCloud Ideas*](https://ideas.ukcloud.com).
+Alternatively, you can contact us at <products@ukcloud.com>.